 the skenfrith sleuth - a detective trail, ideal for families with young children. it is a trail around the village war memorial, skenfrith castle and st bridget's church, looking for clues to the set questions. there are also some puzzles for the children to do on the back of the booklet.

-the walks are available to buy at 50p each or £2.50 for the collection
+the walk booklets are free to residents and 50p each or £2.00 for the collection to non-residents

 the circle of legends